Self, Heartbreak

-6 Telltale Signs You’re Involved With A Narcissist
+6 Painfully Honest Signs You’re Involved With A Narcissist

-Many people aren’t aware that narcissism is a result of deep-rooted insecurities, but it is.
+Many people aren’t aware narcissism is a result of deep-rooted insecurities.

-It’s hard to imagine because a narcissist often comes across as seeming egotistical, full of themselves, and as though they care more for themselves than other people.
+It’s hard to imagine because a narcissist often comes across as seeming egotistical, full of themselves, and caring more for themselves than other people.

-These are defense mechanisms they’ve acquired to help cover deep feelings of being flawed or ashamed.
+These are defense mechanisms acquired to cover deep feelings of being flawed or ashamed.

-Someone who is narcissistic has been wounded in some significant way that makes them feel vulnerable, helpless, and insecure.
+Someone narcissistic has been wounded in a significant way that makes them feel vulnerable, helpless, and insecure.

 RELATED: 15 Signs Someone Has A Narcissistic Personality Disorder — And How To Understand Them

-With that said, here are 6 telltale signs you're involved with a narcissist.
+Here are 6 painfully honest signs you're involved with a narcissist:

-Insecure people simply don’t have a strong sense of their worth or value.
-Someone who is more obviously insecure will make self-deprecating comments or talk negatively of themselves.
+Insecure people don’t have a strong sense of their worth or value.
+Someone who is more obviously insecure will make self-deprecating comments or talk negatively about themselves.

-They will gloat about things or at the very least make sure you know about them.
-They are looking for an ego boost, not just praising themselves but hoping to gain yours, as well.
+They will gloat about things or make sure you know about them.
+They want an ego boost.
+They are not just praising themselves.
+They hope to gain your praise, as well.

 2. They don't admit their mistakes.

-"I’m so sorry" comes more easily to them than what is normal — they say it so much that sometimes it seems as if they’re apologizing for existing.
+"I’m so sorry" comes more easily to them.
+They say it so much it seems they’re apologizing for existing.

-A narcissist, on the other hand, rarely if ever will apologize for any of their actions.
-They will not take the blame for something going wrong but will rather find someone else to blame for the issue.
+A narcissist, on the other hand, rarely will apologize for any of their actions.
+They will not take the blame for something going wrong but will find someone else to blame for the issue.

-They will often get angry or aggressive when others try to call them out on mistakes to put themselves into a more powerful position.
+They will often get angry or aggressive when others try to call them out on mistakes to put themselves in a more powerful position.

 Often, they will turn on the person and attempt to make it the confronter’s problem rather than their own.